How Open Access Supports Health Equity

 Removing barriers to research, specifically health research, has a range of benefits:

-These benefits can be applied to targets like those outlined in the SDGs, like reducing child mortality and relieving disease burdens, and also to face global challenges like climate change mitigation and aging populations.
+These benefits can be applied to targets such as those outlined in the SDGs, i.e., reducing child mortality and relieving disease burdens, and also to face global challenges like climate change mitigation and aging populations.

 Opening research

 But why stop at health research?
-Why not make all research open so we can ensure that research benefits the largest amount of people possible?
+Why not make all research open to ensure that research benefits the largest number of people possible?

 MDPI makes all its research immediately available worldwide, giving readers free and unlimited access to the full text of all published articles.
-It has over 400 journals dedicated to providing the latest findings, including health research.
-If you’re interested in submitting your work, see our full list of journals here.
+It has more than 485 journals dedicated to openly sharing the latest findings, including more than 100 journals that published research in Public Health & Healthcare.

-If you want to learn more about Why Open Access is Important, we have plenty of articles that may interest you.
+If you want to learn more about Open Access, see our article Why Open Access is Important for more.